sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     ```

 * Next, we set up more keymaps that are specific to buffers, each of which might be connetected to a different language server
-    * You might have one buffer programming perl
+    * You might have one buffer open for programming in perl
     * Another buffer for programming c
+    * each buffer will connect to the approprate language server

     ```
     -- Use an on_attach function to only map the following keys